DeclanShanks/dataslate/Documentation/Database-Schema.md

 2. **Simplicity**: Queries are straightforward, targeting specific collections.
 3. **Scalability**: The schema accommodates future additions without significant refactoring.
 4. **Normalization**: Data is organized logically to reflect the XML structure while maintaining flexibility.

-Let me know if you need further adjustments or optimizations!